dubovevgenii/foodgram-project/README.md

 Test link: http://130.193.45.248

-This is an online service where users can publish recipes, subscribe to publications of other users, add recipes they like to the favorites list, and download a summary list of products needed to prepare one or more selected dishes before going to the store.
+Online service where users can publish recipes, subscribe to publications of other users, add recipes to the favorites list and download summary list of products before going to the store.

 ## Getting Started